profsmith89/ctps/_sources/glossary.md

 **optional parameters:** some commands take lots of input parameters, but you need specify only a few of them and the Python interpreter assumes you meant the default for the other unspecified ones (e.g., `open` assumes you want to open a file for reading).

+**overflow** and **underflow**: while we can imagine a number of any size, computers are built from physical devices that have a fixed size.
+The computer I'm typing on right now contains 64-bit registers into which I can put an integer.
+While $2^{64}$ is a lot of values, I can still imagine more.
+As such, we define what bit patterns represent which numbers when stored in one of these registers.
+Typically, the range of representable integers is $-2^{63}$ to $2^{63} - 1$.
+If you perform a calculation that produces a positive integer greater than $2^{63} - 1$, the computation is said to have overflowed the computer's integer representation.
+Similarly for underflow.

 **overloading:** using the same operator (e.g., `+`) or method name (`find`) for distinctly different operations.
 The actual operation performed depends upon the type of operands you provide to the operator or method.

 **package:** a whole set of helpful modules that a Python programmer wishes to distribute all together.
 There are many packages in Python.
 The [Python Package Index](https://pypi.org/) is an online repository of software for the Python programming language.

+**pixel:** the smallest display element (and therefore addressable element) in an image.
+It is short for picture element.

 **procedure:** another term for **function**.